-I am a postdoctoral fellow within the group of Prof. Stephanie Le Hellard and collaborating with Prof. Silke Appel.
-I am originally from New Zealand and finished my PhD in 2017 at the Broegelmann Research Laboratory at the University of Bergen, Norway under the supervision of Prof. Silke Appel and Prof. Roland Jonsson.
-I have a background in immunology with extensive experience in immunological laboratory methods, cell culture, method development and optimization, and flow cytometry.
+I am the laboratory manager for the Broegelmann Research Laboratory (BRL).
+I work closely with students, researchers and group leaders within the laboratory, assisting with operational tasks and the research school (Bergen Research School of Inflammation).
+I am originally from New Zealand and finished my PhD in 2017 at the BRL at the University of Bergen, Norway under the supervision of Prof. Silke Appel, Petra Vogelsang (PhD) and Prof. Roland Jonsson.
+I have a background in immunology with extensive experience in immunological laboratory methods, cell culture, method development and optimization, and flow and mass cytometry.

 Perturbations of the Endocannabinoid system in immune cell signaling networks in Schizophrenia and inflammation